bachagas/aDock/README.md

 Installation
 ------------

-Download the archive from GitHub, decompress it, and use it :)
+Download the archive from GitHub, decompress it, and run it :)
 Make sure you have all the libraries above correctly installed in your Arduino development environment before opening the code.
 If not, you will need to restart the Arduino IDE after installing the libs.